benignware-legacy/grunt-mincerrc/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+v0.0.4 - Fixed missing packages, Fixed tests

 v0.0.3 - Added manifest and digest options, allowing for building assets to their logical path and without manifest.
 Build from environment files such as `application.js` in addition to `.mincerrc`-files.

 v0.0.2 - Added custom options